Cyd Charisse: Stardom

 Charisse had a significant role in Sombrero (1953) as well as the lead female role in The Band Wagon (1953), where she danced with Astaire in the acclaimed "Dancing in the Dark" and "Girl Hunt Ballet" routines.
 Vincente Minnelli directed.
 Critic Pauline Kael said that "when the bespangled Charisse wraps her phenomenal legs around Astaire, she can be forgiven everything, even her three minutes of 'classical' ballet and the fact that she reads her lines as if she learned them phonetically."
 The film was another classic but lost money for MGM.

 Charisse had a cameo in Easy to Love (1953) then co-starred with Kelly in the Scottish-themed musical film Brigadoon (1954), directed by Minnelli.
 It was a box office disappointment.
 She again took the lead female role (alongside Kelly) in his MGM musical It's Always Fair Weather (1955), which lost money.
 In between she made an appearance in Deep in My Heart (1954).

-Charisse co-starred with Dan Dailey in Meet Me in Las Vegas (1956), which also lost money.
+Charisse co-starred with Dan Dailey in Meet Me in Las Vegas (1956), which earned 3.7 million dollars at the box office, with production costs of 2.4 million dollars.
 She rejoined Astaire in the film version of Silk Stockings (1957), a musical remake of 1939's Ninotchka, with Charisse taking over Greta Garbo's role.
 Astaire paid tribute to Charisse in his autobiography, calling her "beautiful dynamite" and writing: "That Cyd!
 When you've danced with her you stay danced with."
 The film was well received but lost money for MGM.

 In her autobiography, Charisse reflected on her experience with Astaire and Kelly: